IHE/PCC.QEDm/input/pagecontent/PCC-44.md

-This section corresponds to transaction [ITI-Y] of the IHE Technical Framework.
+This section corresponds to transaction [PCC-44] of the IHE Technical Framework.
 Transaction [ITI-Y] is used by the Client and Server Actors.
 The go [ITI-Y] transaction is used to query and get back results.

 ### Scope